Energy, economy, and emissions: A non-linear state space approach to projections: Scenario analysis

 Motivated by the large discrepancies of GDP trajectories from SSPs when assuming linear growth in energy productivity, in this section we consider a variant of the E3S2 model that admits geometric growth in $\beta_{Y}$ (E3S2-g model).
 We model the logarithm of $\beta_{Y}$ as the state variable and specify $\log \beta_{Y}$ as:

 Equation \eqref{geometric} specifies $\log \beta_{Y,t}-\log \beta_{Y,t-1}$ as the growth rate $g$ plus an error term $\eta_{\beta,t}$.
 To simplify the numerical optimization, we set all emission conversion factors as time-invariant and instead introduce an AR(1) structure in the measurement error process to account for autocorrelation.
 We also set $R^*_t=R_t$ and thus treat renewables as exogenous.
 The matrix form of the E3S2-g model is presented in Appendix \ref{EEEg}.
 The energy productivity $\beta_{ Y}$ of MAF shows a two-stage pattern, whereby $\beta_{ Y}$ declines in the first two decades, followed by a steady rise since the 1990s.
 In order to avoid distortions from using a single geometric growth rate to capture this pattern, we estimate the growth rates of these two stages separately.
 We use the estimate of the second growth rate in the projection.
+We use the gradient-based algorithm ``Limited-memory Broyden-Fletcher-Goldfarb-Shanno with Bound constraints'' (L-BFGS-B) \shortcite{byrd1995limited} embedded in the R function ``optim'' to maximize the log-likelihood , which performs more stably in the geometric growth specification when compared to the ``Nelder-Mead'' method.

 Figure \ref{beta-g} shows that when the energy productivity $\beta_{Y}$ is assumed to grow geometrically, three out of the five regions (REF, OECD, and ASIA) have comparable $\beta_{Y}$ projections to the SSPs.
 For the regions LAM and MAF, the E3S2-g model still undershoots by a large margin due to low estimated growth rates $g$.
-Detailed results from the E3S2-g model are presented in Appendix \ref{estimates_EEE-g}, \ref{Diagnostis EEE-g}, \ref{estimates_EEE-g}, and \ref{projection EEE-g}, which report parameter estimates, diagnostic statistics, and projections comparison, respectively.
+Detailed results from the E3S2-g model are presented in Appendix \ref{estimates_EEE-g}, \ref{Diagnostis EEE-g}, and \ref{projection EEE-g}, which report parameter estimates, diagnostic statistics, and projections comparison, respectively.